joemans3/SMS_BP/README.md

 2. Download or clone this repository.
 3. In the conda prompt, navigate to the folder where you downloaded this repository using : **cd "path_to_folder"**
 4. Using the **SMS_BP.yml** file, create a new environment using: **conda env create -f SMS_BP.yml**
+    - If you get an environment resolve error but you have anaconda installed just skip to step 6.
+The .yml file is for people who are using miniconda and might not have the packages already installed with the full anaconda install.
 5. Activate the environment using: **conda activate SMS_BP**
 6. Now we will install this package in edit mode so we can use its functionalities without invoking sys.path.append() every time.
     - Run the command: **pip install -e . --config-settings editable_mode=compat**